Azure/azure-functions-templates/Functions.Templates/Templates/RabbitMQTrigger-JavaScript/readme.md

 ## How it works

-For a `RabbitMQTrigger` to work, you must provide a queue name that defines the queue messages will be read from.
+For a `RabbitMQTrigger` to work, you must provide a queue name which dictates where the queue messages should be read from.

 ## Learn more